FAQ - Frequently Asked Questions

-Basically we recommend to wash the yarns by hand to preserve the yarn and the colour intensity.
+We generally recommend washing the yarns by hand to preserve the fibres and colour intensity.
 Washing the yarns in the washing machine is possible.
-Please pay attention to the wool washing cycle (30 degrees), a mild wool detergent (no fabric softener!) and a low spinning speed.
+Please make sure that the wool washing cycle is set to 30 degrees, that you use a mild wool detergent (no fabric softener!) and a low spin speed.

 7. How much yarn do I need for a size 40 sweater?

 The amount of yarn you need depends on your body measurements, your knitting strength (do you knit loose or tight?!) and the pattern you will be knitting.
 For a size 40 sweater, we assume you will need 4 skeins of yarn (with a run length between 400m to 425m per 100g per skein).
 Order sufficient yarn for your project.
 A re-dyeing is possible, but the colour shade will not be the same.